wxsd-sales/wxcalling-click-to-call-demo/README.md

 ### 1. Setting up a Webex Service App

 * a.
 [Create a new Webex Service App](https://developer.webex.com/my-apps/new)
-  * i.
-You can give it any name ("Guest Calling Service App" - Will only appear in Control Hub).
+  * You can give it any name ("Guest Calling Service App" - Will only appear in Control Hub).
 * b.
 The Scopes selected must be:
   * ```spark:calls_read```
   * ```spark:calls_write```